nvpro-samples/vk_lod_clusters/docs/blas_sharing.md

 ![image illustrating the benefits of BLAS sharing](blas_sharing_benefit.jpg)

-BLAS sharing enables the re-use of a BLAS from a higher detailed instance for other instance's that can safely use it.
+**BLAS Sharing** enables the re-use of a BLAS from a higher detailed instance for other instance's that can safely use it.
 It allows to reduce the number of BLAS builds in a continous level of detail (LoD) technique.
 As ray tracing is less susceptible to performance issues from meshes with high triangle density, it is an option